 Donald Abner, 55, died after being mauled by a pit bull in Rockcastle County, Kentucky.

-"The way to look at it is that she used her animal, a pit bull, as a weapon to help her in this altercation." - Kentucky State Police Trooper Scottie Pennington
+"The way I look at it is that she used her animal, a pit bull, as a weapon to help her in this altercation." - Kentucky State Police Trooper Scottie Pennington

 There are conflicting reports about who lived at the home near Pug Lane.
 Wolke and her dog were "there at the time," reports LEX 18.
 On Saturday, the man's body was sent to the state medical examiner's office in Frankfort.
 Police said the man suffered dog bites to his face and head.
 Police are awaiting the cause of death from the autopsy report.
 "They’ll be able to tell if it was a gun shot, a dog bite, or heart attack," said Trooper Scottie Pennington of the Kentucky State Police.